dcphq/failure-infrastructures/README.md

 ### About

 This is an inteactive essay.
 Scroll down to trigger media on the right screen.
 Click on underlined names and footnotes for additional info.
-Jump to sections: ["On the Brink: Collapse as Code."](#brink), .
+Jump to sections: ["On the Brink: Collapse as Code."](#brink), ["Preventable Ruins: Material Collapse."](#ruins), ["Collapse Camouflage: the Tactical (In)visiblity of Border Violence"](#invisibility), ["When the Fortress Folds: Note on Resilience and Counter-Tactics"](#note).